Find us on Facebook

-In Bennington, we are fortunate to have two qualified individuals who are ready, willing, and able to serve the residents of Bennington during an emergency: Steve Campbell, Emergency Management Director and Kristie LaPlante, Assistant Emergency Management Director.
+In Bennington, we are fortunate to have two qualified individuals who are ready, willing, and able to serve the residents of Bennington during an emergency: Keith Nason, Emergency Management Director and Jason Powers, Deputy Emergency Management Director.

-Working together, Steve and Kristie have provided behind the scenes protection to our residents during frequent flood events, the December 2008 ice storm, and the February 2010 windstorm.
-In addition to mitigating hazards, Steve and Kristie participate in trainings, participate in phone conferences with key State Emergency Management Officials prior to emergencies, work diligently to seek reimbursement of costs attributed to major events, and develop grant applications to acquire equipment to increase our preparedness for future emergencies.
+Working together, Keith and Jason have provided behind the scenes protection to our residents during frequent flood events and other emergencies that have challenged Bennington.
+In addition to mitigating hazards, Keith and Jason participate in trainings, participate in phone conferences with key State Emergency Management Officials prior to emergencies, work diligently to seek reimbursement of costs attributed to major events, and develop grant applications to acquire equipment to increase our preparedness for future emergencies.

 Duties of our Emergency Management staff include (but are not limited to):